 Highlights of Central Asia

-Highlights of this 18-day program in four countries:
+Highlights of this 18-day program with highlights in Central Asia:

 – Ashgabat and surroundings, contrasts of modern megalomania, excavations and a tribal people